 I place the boxes in the basement and just brought a few up at a time.
 We ate every single one before they went bad and we had them for months.

 Last year, my generous Aunt gave me boxes of potatoes from her garden.
-They were already in her basement for awhile and she was worries they wouldnt eat them all before they went bad.
+They were already in her basement for a while, and she was worried they wouldn’t eat them all before they went bad.
 Several of them already had started to sprout when we got them.

-I kept them in my basement and only brought up a the ones I needed for the night.
-By golly we ate them all before they went bad, we had them for a couple months.
+I kept them in my basement and only brought up the ones I needed for the night.
+By golly, we ate them all before they went bad, we had them for a couple of months.

 #4 KEEP IT IN THE REFRIGERATOR